 What’s So Good About Shiitake Mushrooms?

-As a food, shiitake have a savory umami flavor that can be quite intense, especially when consuming dried mushrooms.
+As a food, shiitake has a savory umami flavor that can be quite intense, especially when consuming dried mushrooms.
 It’s an almost meaty flavor, which in part explains the popularity of shiitake mushrooms in vegetarian dishes.

 This mushroom species is therefore nutritious, delicious, and it may have some significant health benefits.